-Category Billing Unit Cost Per Billing Unit Single-Family Detached Residential Parcel EBU \$1,703.40
+Category Billing Unit Cost Per Billing Unit Single-Family Detached Residential Parcel EBU \$2,020

-A more specific description of these assessment methodologies is set forth in the Amended and Restated Declaration Resolution (Resolution No. 21-198) adopted by the City Commission on September 13, 2021.
-Copies of the Declaration Resolution, the plans and specifications for the Las Olas Underground Utility Line Facilities project, and the preliminary assessment rolls are available for inspection at the offices of the City Clerk, located at the City Hall, Fort Lauderdale, Florida.
+A more specific description of the assessment methodology is set forth in the Amended and Restated Declaration Resolution adopted by the City Commission on September 13, 2021.
+Copies of the Amended and Restated Declaration Resolution, the plans and specifications for the Las Olas Isles Underground Utility Line Facilities Project, and the assessment roll are available for inspection at the offices of the City Clerk, located at the City Hall, Fort Lauderdale, Florida.

-Underground Utility Line Assessments will be collected by the Broward County Tax Collector on the ad valorem tax bill.
+The Underground Utility Line Assessments will be collected by the Broward County Tax Collector on the ad valorem tax bill for a period of not to exceed twenty-seven (27) years, commencing with the tax bill to be mailed in November 2022.
 Failure to pay the assessments will cause a tax certificate to be issued against the property which may result in a loss of title.

-If you have any questions, please contact at .
+If you have any questions, please contact Susan Grant at 954-828-5167.